 Please note that Polipo builds out of the box on all of the systems mentioned below — and many more.
 However, the packages below tend to include lovingly crafted cron scripts and configuration files.

-In addition, an OpenWRT (mipsel) binary and an experimental Windows binary might be available in my download area.
+In addition, an experimental Windows binary might be available in my download area.

-While I have looked at most of these packages, I didn't check all of them exhaustively.
+While I have looked at some of these packages, I didn't check all of them exhaustively.
 And of course I only examined the source packages, not the binaries.

 Announcements of new versions of Polipo are sent to the Polipo-users mailing list.
 Any discussion related to Polipo is welcome on this list.